elabit/robotmk/DEVELOPMENT.md

 After that, set a breakpoint in VS Code in `agents_plugins/robotmk-runner.py`.
 Also select the debugging configuration to "devc V2.x robotmk-runner" and press F5 to start debugging.

+### Building a MKP inside of the Container

+To test how the Github workflow will build MKPs for Robotmk, you can run the build script within the container locally.

+In VS Code,
+- run command "Tasks chooser: Select Task" => "Build Robotmk MKP"
+- run command "Tasks: run task" to execute the build script

+-

 ### Write a changelog

 Robotmk's [CHANGELOG.md](CHANGELOG.md) is based on [](https://keepachangelog.com/).